samisamara/samisamara/README.md

 <h1 align="center">Hi 👋, I'm Sami Samara</h1>
 <h3 align="center">Currently searching for full-time jobs in Computer Science</h3>
 Hello there!
 My name is Sami Samara.
 I am from Chicago and I mainly enjoy software development.
 I love to learn new languages and I just love creating projects from the ground up and seeing the end product.
+I also have a huge passion for game development, and have been actively using the physics engine: Unity!
 If you'd like to connect, please reach out via my email: samisamara548@gmail.com.

 <h2>Resume:</h2>
 https://github.com/samisamara/samisamara/blob/main/Sami_Samara_Resume.pdf